-Families must request OHA approval to add members including but not limited to: live-in aide, foster child, or foster adult.
-The request must be made in writing and approved by OHA prior to the individual moving into the unit.
+Families must request OHA approval to add a new family member, live-in aide, foster child, or foster adult.
+This includes any person not on the lease who is expected to stay in the unit for more than 14 consecutive days or a total of 30 cumulative calendar days during any 12-month period and therefore no longer qualifies as a "guest."
+Requests must be made in writing and approved by OHA prior to the individual moving into the unit.